 The Company entered into commercial leases with the PNOC for parcels of land occupied by its Limay Refinery, depots, terminals and certain of its service stations.
 The lease agreements include upward escalation adjustment of the annual rental rates.
-In 2009, the Company renewed its lease with PNOC (through NVRC) for the continued use of the Limay Refinery land for 30 years starting 1 January 2010 (renewable upon agreement of the parties for another 25 years).
+In 2009, the Company renewed its lease with PNOC (through NVRC) for the continued use of the Limay Refinery land for 30 years starting 1

+January 2010 (renewable upon agreement of the parties for another 25 years).
 See "Certain Relationships and Related Transactions."
 The Company is currently in negotiations with PNOC for the early renewal of leases relating to 22 terminals, depots and sales offices and 68 service stations that will expire in August 2018.
 These leases are renewable under such terms and conditions as may be agreed between the parties.
-Expenses relating to the PNOC leases paid directly to PNOC and through NVRC amounted to P226.0 million in 2015 and P 109.1 million in the six months ended June 30, 2016.
+Expenses relating to the PNOC leases paid directly to PNOC and through NVRC amounted to ₱226.0 million in 2015 and ₱ 109.1 million in the six months ended June 30, 2016.

-The Company leases 130 parcels of land for service stations and depots from NVRC.
-Expenses relating to the NVRC leases amounted to \$\mathbb{P}\$ 274.5 million in 2015 and \$\mathbb{P}\$ 118.1 million in the six months ended June 30, 2016.
+The Company leases from NVRC 130 parcels of land for service stations and depots pursuant to 25-year lease contracts renewable upon agreement of the parties.
+Expenses relating to the NVRC leases amounted to ₱ 274.5 million in 2015 and ₱ 118.1 million in the six months ended June 30, 2016.

-The Company also leases land for its service stations from third parties.
+The Company also leases land for its service stations from third parties pursuant to lease contracts with varying terms that generally range from five (5) to 25 years and which are renewed upon negotiations between the Company and the lessors.
 As of June 30, 2016, there were leases covering 576 service stations: 430 in Luzon, 81 in the Visayas and 65 in Mindanao.
 Expenses under these leases amounted to $\stackrel{\square}{=}$ 865.6 million in 2015 and $\stackrel{\square}{=}$ 479.1 million in the six months ended June 30, 2016.